 The intake process is made up of each of the following steps:

 - They’ll put you in a holding cell.
 If the jail is really busy, you may not be processed immediately.

-- Firstly, you must answer some simple questions, such as what is your legal name, your address, date of birth and an emergency contact person.
+- Firstly, you must answer some simple questions, such as what your legal name is, your address, date of birth and an emergency contact person.

 - They’ll also ask about your medical and psychological history.